 - Using a blender or Vitamin add the milk, egg, oil and cheese.
 Pulse to blend.

-- Add the cooked bacon, salt, baking powder and half the tapioca flour.
-Pulse to blend and add remaining tapioca four.
+- Add the salt, baking powder and half the tapioca flour.
+Pulse to blend and add remaining tapioca four and cooked bacon (optional).
 Blend to mix.

 - Pour into prepared mini muffin pans coated with cooking spray and bake for 22-25 minutes until golden brown.

 - Feel free to substitute two 1/2-inch thick slices of fresh pancetta for the bacon.
 This add is optional and not traditional.

 - Feel free to use Pecorino Romano cheese if Parmesan is not available.